voxeltycoon/docs/docs/guides/script-mods/adding-onclick-event-to-a-notification.md

 5. Action
 6. Icon

 We have set variables for all the arguments, except *Action*.
-We have to create a new `Class` before we can create and set a variable for this argument.
+Before we can create and set a variable for this argument, we have to create a new `Class`.

 ## NotificationAction Class